 An excellent choice for the entry level / intermediate stunt scooter rider.
-It's a scooter which features some really high end specs and is great for developing trick and stunt skills.
+It's a scooter which features high end specs and is great for developing trick and stunt skills.

-It features 110cm 88a PU cast alloy core wheels, which are durable and will withstand all the punishment a 9 or 10 year old rider will through at it.
+The wheels on this scooter are excellent and made by District (a brand well-known brand for their quality).
+They are 110cm alloy core wheels, which are durable and will withstand all the punishment a 9 or 10 year old rider will throw at it.